Reendhel/library/README.md

 9. **View Book-Author**: Retrieves details of a specific book-author relationship by author ID and book ID with a valid JWT token.
 10. **View All Book-Authors**: Retrieves a list of all book-author relationships in the database with a valid JWT token.

 ---

 ## Endpoints

+**NOTE** The tokens given in this examples are already used, to proceed without errors pls do 1 to 10 step by step.

  1. **User Registration**
     - **Method**: `POST`